Techwolfy/EECS22L-OCR/README.md

 General Instructions
 --------------------

--Install software (See INSTALL.md)
+* Install the software (See INSTALL.md)
--Run ocr.exe
+* Run the "ocr" binary
--Under the file tab, click on load image
+* Under the file tab, click on load image
--Browse and load a .jpg image
+* Browse and load a .jpg image
--Perform Preprocessing functions under the preprocessing tab -Save processed image of desired.
+* Perform Preprocessing functions under the preprocessing tab
+* Save processed image if desired
--Run OCR
+* Run OCR
--Run dictionary support under Post Processing tab -Edit text as needed
+* Run dictionary comparison under Post Processing tab
--Save text under file tab
+* Edit text as needed
+* Save text if desired
+* Compile and run the code from the Post Processing tab

 License
 -------